openhwgroup/core-v-xif/docs/source/x_ext.rst

 * Custom load/store type instructions.
 * Custom CSRs and related instructions.

-Branch type instructions are not supported via the eXtension interface.
+Control-Tranfer type instructions (e.g. branches and jumps) are not supported via the eXtension interface.

 CORE-V-XIF
 ----------

 The terminology ``eXtension interface`` and ``CORE-V-XIF`` are used interchangeably.
-The CORE-V-IF specification contains the following parameters:
+The CORE-V-XIF specification contains the following parameters:

-* ``X_DATAWIDTH`` is the width of an integer register in bits and needs to match the XLEN of the core, so for  |processor| ``X_DATAWIDTH`` = 32.
+* ``X_DATAWIDTH`` is the width of an integer register in bits and needs to match the XLEN of the core, e.g. ``X_DATAWIDTH`` = 32 for RV32 CPUs.
 * ``X_NUM_RS`` specifies the number of register file read ports that can be used by CORE-V-XIF.
 Legal values are 2 and 3.
 * ``X_NUM_FRS`` specifies the number of floating-point register file read ports that can be used by CORE-V-XIF.
 Legal values are 2 and 3.
 * ``X_ID_WIDTH`` specifies the width of each of the ID signals of the eXtension interface.
 Legal values are 1-32.
 * ``X_MEM_WIDTH`` specifies the memory access width for loads/stores via the eXtension interface.
 (Legal values are TBD.)
 * ``X_RFR_WIDTH`` specifies the register file read access width for the eXtension interface.
-If XLEN = 32, then the legal values are 32 and 64.
+If XLEN = 32, then the legal values are 32 and 64 (e.g. for RV32P).
 If XLEN = 64, then the legal value is (only) 64.
 * ``X_RFW_WIDTH`` specifies the register file write access width for the eXtension interface.
-If XLEN = 32, then the legal values are 32 and 64.
+If XLEN = 32, then the legal values are 32 and 64 (e.g. for RV32D).
 If XLEN = 64, then the legal value is (only) 64.

 Parameters
 ----------